 Utensil Washers / Tray Dishwashers / Pan Washers / Pot Washers

 Found In: Large Hotels, Large Kitchens, Food Processing Centres, Catering Hire

-Utensil dishwashers or as they are often known tray dishwashers, or pot washers are often used to clean bakery equipment and cooking utensils.
+Utensil dishwashers or as they are often known tray dishwashers, or pot washers are commonly used to clean bakery equipment and cooking utensils.
 Their increased entry height (and potentially larger basket sizes) allow larger items to enter the washing cabinet.
 They will often have a 1-8 minute cycle time to cater for heavily soiled items (when compared to standard dinner plates).
-Power configurations generally require hard wired connection to mains supply (either 30 Amp or 3 Phase) depending on the size of the machine and the desired operating speed.
+Power configurations generally require a hard-wired connection to mains supply (either 30 Amp or 3 Phase) depending on the size of the machine and the desired operating speed.